inet-framework/inet-showcases/visualizer/submoduleinfo/doc/index.rst

 In INET, network nodes are typically compound modules that are several levels deep.
-Their submodules (apps, protocols, protocol parts, etc.) often contain information that are helpful for understanding model behavior, but are difficult to access in the graphical runtime environment.
+Their submodules (apps, protocols, protocol parts, etc.) often contain information that is helpful for understanding model behavior but is difficult to access in the graphical runtime environment.
 (To see them, one needs to drill down in the graphical inspector or the object inspector to access them.)

-To help the user, INET contains support for displaying information produced by a submodule (or selected submodules) on the toplevel canvas, above (or near) the corresponding network node icons.
-This makes such information conveniently available at a glance.
+To help the user, INET contains support for displaying information produced by a submodule (or selected submodules) on the top-level canvas, above (or near) the corresponding network node icons.
+This feature makes such information conveniently available at a glance.

-This showcase contains the model of a simple WiFi network, and shows how (1) the number of packets sent/received by an application, and (2) IEEE 802.11 MAC state information can be displayed on network level.
+This showcase contains the model of a simple WiFi network and shows how (1) the number of packets sent/received by an application, and (2) IEEE 802.11 MAC state information can be displayed on the network level.

 | INET version: ``4.1``
 | Source files location: `inet/showcases/visualizer/submoduleinfo <https://github.com/inet-framework/inet-showcases/tree/master/visualizer/submoduleinfo>`__